The Tribal Council of the Siwanoy Nation

 In Loving Memory

-This eternal flame burns in loving memory of Larry "Key" Dillon II, Chief of the Siwanoy Nation, who departed this life on July 12, 2021.
+This eternal flame burns in loving memory of His Excellency Larry "Key" Dillon II, Chief of the Siwanoy Nation, who departed this life on July 12, 2021.

-Chief Larry Dillon II, more affectionately known as Key, was born December 7, 1984, in Long Beach, California, and died on July 12, 2021, in Branerd, Missouri.
-He was the chief of the Siwanoy Nation, and the eleventh great grandson of Siwanoy chieftain Wampage I. He was survived by his parents, 5 siblings, and 3 beloved children.
+His Excellency Larry Dillon II, more affectionately known as Key, was born December 7, 1984, in Long Beach, California, and joined his ancestors in death on July 12, 2021, in Brainerd, Minnesota.
+He was the Chief of the Siwanoy Nation, and the eleventh great grandson of Siwanoy chieftain Wampage I. He was survived by his parents, 5 siblings, and 3 beloved children.

 He will never be forgotten.